zhangjiewen/SwiftSQL/README.md

 - `String`
 - `Data`

 > To add support for custom data types, like `Bool` or `Date`, see [Advanced Usage Guide](https://github.com/kean/SwiftSQL/blob/0.1.0/Docs/advanced-usage-guide.md)

+# Extensions

+**SwiftSQLExt** introduces some basic conveniences on top the core framework.

 # Minimum Requirements